ESPEN ENGH (NORWAY)

 Michael’s first dog as a child was a Cairn Terrier.
 After this, he grew up with German Shepherds, English Cocker Spaniels, and Rough Coated Collies.
 He has bred, shown, and made up Champions in Old English Sheepdogs, Bernese Mountain Dogs, Cavalier King Charles Spaniels, and Tibetan Spaniels.

 Michael’s judging career began in 1981, and he became an all rounder in 2008.
-He has judged at a number of high-profile events, including several World Dog Shows (Michael judged at WDS 2017 in Germany, and will also officiate in Spain, 2020), several European Dog Shows, Crufts, and International Shows in the USA, Brazil, Argentina, Columbia, Ecuador, Canada, parts of Africa, together with Japan and several other Asian countries, and nearly all countries in Europe.
+He has judged at a number of high-profile events, including several World Dog Shows (Michael judged at WDS 2017 in Germany, and will also officiate in Spain, 2020), several European Dog Shows, Crufts, and International Shows in the USA, Brazil, Argentina, Colombia, Ecuador, Canada, parts of Africa, together with Japan and several other Asian countries, and nearly all countries in Europe.

 In Australia he has previously judged at Adelaide, Perth and Tasmanian Royal Shows, plus the Sydney Kennel Club with his last visit being in 2014 at the Perth Royal.
 This will be Michael’s first visit to Melbourne.